 If you take care of your oral health at home and visit our Worcester, MA, office every six months for a checkup, then your fixtures should last a lifetime.
 The key to them lasting forever is proper care.
 On the other hand, the prosthesis will need to be replaced every 10 to 15 years from regular wear and tear.

 As you can see, teeth that are replaced with dental implants involve a lot of separate pieces and procedures.
 These sophisticated and advanced materials are costly.
 You will also need to visit your dentist many times for checkups to make sure everything is progressing well.

-Book a dental implant consultation today by contacting Russell Street Dental Associates in Worcester, MA at (508) 687-6579 or by scheduling an appointment online.
+Book a dental implant consultation today by calling 508-590-9383 or scheduling a dental appointment online.